 - (f) Mandatory Inclusion of Dispute Avoidance and Alternative Dispute Resolution Mechanisms in PPP Contracts.
 All PPP contracts shall include provisions on the use of dispute avoidance and Alternative Dispute Resolution (ADR) mechanisms.
 The contracting parties shall be given complete freedom to choose which ADR mechanisms and venue shall govern their dispute, as well as the rules or procedures to be followed involving the same. - (g) Conflict of Interest.
 Conflict of interest shall be prohibited at all times in the interpretation and implementation of this Act.
-Conflict of interest, which refers to any act or omission tending to oppose or disrupt the faithful performance of one's duty or mandate, shall include personal, pecuniary, and regulatory conflicts of interests: Provided, That no national Implementing Agency shall implement a PPP Project that it regulates; Provided, further, That any regulatory agency or body which implements a PPP Project shall adopt a conflict mitigation and management plan. - (h) Alternative Sources of Financing.
+Conflict of interest, which refers to any act or omission tending to oppose or disrupt the faithful performance of one's duty or mandate, shall include personal, pecuniary, and regulatory conflicts of interests: Provided, That no national Implementing Agency shall implement a PPP Project that it regulates; Provided further, That any regulatory agency or body which implements a PPP Project shall adopt a conflict mitigation and management plan. - (h) Alternative Sources of Financing.
 In addition to Private Proponent equity and debt, alternative financial instruments such as Green Financing, corporate or project bonds and securities, and other forms of capital market financing may be allowed for PPP Projects, subject to the approval of relevant regulatory bodies for such instruments under existing laws, rules, and regulations. - (i) Private Legal and Medical Assistance.
-All the PPP PBAC members and other public officials providing services to the PPP PBAC shall be authorized to engage the services of private lawyers, or shall be provided with free legal assistance, where a civil, criminal, or administrative action is filed against them by reason of the performance of their official functions or duties, unless they are finally adjudged in such action or proceeding to be liable for gross negligence or misconduct or grave abuse of discretion.
-The PPP PBAC members shall also be entitled to medical assistance for injuries incurred in the performance of their functions. - (j) Preferential Hiring of Filipino Workers.
-For the construction stage of infrastructure facilities where the Contractor is a foreigner, Filipino labor shall be employed or hired in the different phases of construction where Filipino skills are available.

-1 (k) Safeguard Mechanisms to Protect Public Interest.
-In order to improve 2 transparency and to promote bankability and social acceptability of PPP willingness-to-pay survey among the users of the infrastructure facility; (2) The
+All the PPP PBAC members and other public officials providing services to the PPP PBAC shall be authorized to engage the services of private lawyers or shall be provided with free legal assistance, where a civil, criminal, or administrative action is filed against them by reason of the performance of their official functions or duties unless they are finally adjudged in such action or proceeding to be liable for gross negligence or misconduct or grave abuse of discretion.
+The PPP PBAC members shall also be entitled to medical assistance for injuries incurred in the performance of their functions. (i) Preferential Hiring of Filipino Workers.
+For the construction stage of infrastructure facilities where the Contractor is a foreigner, Filipino labor shall be employed or hired in the different phases of construction where Filipino skills are available. (k) Safeguard Mechanisms to Protect Public Interest.
+In order to improve transparency and to promote bankability and social acceptability of PPP Projects, the following mechanisms shall be observed:

-3 Projects, the following mechanisms shall be observed: (1) Whenever applicable, the stakeholders, the details of which shall be threshed out in the IRR; and (3) The

-4 Implementing Agency shall assess the affordability of fee or tariff, and conduct a approved starting fare or user fee in a PPP Project as well as the approved parametric formula on fare increases or adjustments, if applicable.
+- (1) Whenever applicable, the Implementing Agency shall assess the affordability of fees or tariff, and conduct a willingness-to-pay survey among the users of the infrastructure facility; - (2) The Implementing Agency shall conduct public consultation or dialogue with all potential stakeholders, the details of which shall be threshed out in the IRR; and - (3) The Implementing Agency and the PPP Center shall post on their respective websites the approved starting fare or user fee in a PPP Project as well as the approved parametric formula on fare increases or adjustments, if applicable.